Propaganda in Fascist Italy: Personality cult

 Mussolini's humble origin was described with explicit parallels with the life of Christ. when writing about Mussolini's blacksmith father and mother, Fascist propaganda presented them symbolically as the Holy Family ("They are but Mary and Joseph in relation to Christ").
 His hometown of Predappio was developed as a place of mass tourism and symbolic pilgrimage.
 The Vatican implied that heavenly powers were aware that Mussolini had saved Italy from Bolshevism and thus protected him.
 Pope Pius XI referred to him as "the man of Providence" during the aftermath of the Lateran Treaty.
-The press described his speeches as sacramental meetings of Il Duce and the people.
-Mussolini's melodramatic style of oratory was both pantomimic and liturgical, with exaggerated poses and hand movements and prominent variations in the pitch and tone of his voice.
+Fascist state media described Mussolini's public speeches as sacramental meetings between "Il Duce" and the Italian people.
+Mussolini's melodramatic style of oratory was both pantomimic and liturgical, with exaggerated poses and hand movements, and prominent variations in the pitch and tone of his voice.
 Mussolini intended his speeches to be faith-inspiring theatrical performances and stated that "the crowd does not have to know; it must believe".

-In addition to being depicted as being chosen by God, the regime presented Mussolini himself having omnipotent or godlike characteristics, such as being able to work superhuman amounts (14–16 hours) daily and never appearing tired.
-Fascist newspapers implied even that Mussolini had performed miracles, such as stopping the lava flow of Mount Etna and invoking rain in the drought-suffering Libya during his visit to the region in March 1937.
+In addition to being depicted as being chosen by God, the Italian Fascist regime presented Mussolini himself having omnipotent or godlike characteristics, such as being able to work superhuman amounts (14–16 hours) daily and never appearing tired.
+Fascist newspapers implied even that Mussolini had performed miracles, such as stopping the lava flow of Mount Etna in Sicily and invoking rain in the drought-suffering Italian-occupied Libya during his visit to the region in March 1937.
 A story of a deaf-mute boy being cured after listening in a crowd to a speech of Mussolini was told in an elementary school manual.

-His overtly-belligerent image did not prevent newspapers from declaring he had done more for peace than anyone else on the principle that Mussolini always did better than everyone else.

-His image proclaimed that he had improved the Italian people morally, materially and spiritually.

-He was the Duce and had been proclaimed in song even before the seizure of power.

-The war in Ethiopia was presented as a revival of the Roman Empire, with Mussolini as Augustus.
+His overtly-belligerent image did not prevent Fascist newspapers from declaring he had done more for peace than anyone else, on the principle that Mussolini always did better than everyone else.
+Fascist propaganda proclaimed that he had improved the Italian people morally, materially, and spiritually.
+Mussolini was "Il Duce" and as such he had been proclaimed in song even before the seizure of power.
+The Italian invasion of Ethiopia in 1935 was presented as a revival of the Roman Empire, with Mussolini being portrayed as the Roman emperor Augustus.

-To improve Fascism's image in North Africa and the Levant and to gain Arab support, Mussolini had himself declared the "Protector of Islam" during an official visit to Italian Libya in 1937.
+In order to improve the image of Fascist Italy in North Africa and the Levant and to gain support from the Arabs, Mussolini had himself declared the "Protector of Islam" during an official visit to Italian-occupied Libya in 1937.
+He also got the Sword of Islam.

 Action

-Fascism was among the most visible of movements that exulted action over talk and violence over reason, which partly stemmed from World War I. That was used to justify taking up notions and dropping them again.
+Italian Fascism was among the most visible of the contemporary political movements that had emerged following World War I; it emphasised action and violence over talk and reason.
+Italian Fascism was used to justify taking up notions and dropping them again.
 Economic issues were presented in a heroic and militaristic manner, with programs being termed the Battle of Wheat and the Battle of the Lira.

-Military matters were also straightforwardly praised, with the aim of primacy on land, sea and air.
-Because war was to man what maternity was to woman, disarmament was impossible.
+Military matters were also straightforwardly praised, with the aim of primacy on land, sea, and air; disarmament was seen as impossible.